Negotiations with the Taliban Won’t Give Afghanistan What it Needs

 Afghanistan’s experiment with communism ended with the country’s destruction between 1978 and 1992.
 The short-lived mujahedeen government and Afghan civil war phase ended in 1996, with the destruction of Kabul and the Taliban control of most of the country.
 The experiment with an Islamic emirate under the Taliban wrecked AfghanistanRead more

-How Economic Growth Can Help Defeat Terrorism in Afghanistan
+How China and India Can Help Secure the Peace in Afghanistan

 By M. Ashraf Haidari

 Afghans consider both China and India to be trustworthy neighbors.
 Together, they can help ensure Afghanistan’s future.

 I was recently invited to a track 1.5 China-Afghanistan-Pakistan symposium on “Tackling Terrorist Threats, Jointly Safeguarding Regional Security” in Beijing.
 The rare trilateral symposium was welcomed by the three side

 Time to hit the political reset button in Afghanistan

 After a temporary truce between the Afghan government and the insurgents during the three days of Eid-al Fitr, the brief euphoria is over, and the public anxiety has remained unchanged because more questions have arisen than any meaningful answers being addressed about the peaceful resolution of the conflict.
 However, the recent decision by US PresidenRead more

 Taliban: We’re ‘another name of the Afghan nation’

 By Bill Roggio